For Your DC Power Application, Which Switching Power Supply Topology is Right?

 There are several topologies for you to choose from depending on the specific needs of your PCB, which all come with their own costs and benefits.
 Getting to know them individually and their strengths will equip you to better choose the switching mode power supply topology that works for your design needs.

-Buck: The buck converter is one of the cheapest, most common and simplest designs around.
+Buck: The buck converter is one of the cheapest, most and simplest designs around.
 Although not suited for isolated power supplies, it is ideal for DC-DC step downs.
 With its high-efficiency levels, it’s well suited for high power applications and only requires the use of a single inductor (for single phase applications), although special inductors can be integrated into the design for multi-phase applications.

 The downside of this topology is its discontinuity in input current which can create higher than desired EMI emissions.
-This, however, can be mitigated with proper filtering components like common mode and filter chokes.
+This, however, can be mitigated with proper filtering components like mode and filter chokes.

 Boost: Similar to the buck topology, boost circuits are not suited for isolated power supplies when their main function is the stepping up of DC-DC power rather than down.
 However, unlike buck topologies, boosts have continuous input power making them more ideal for power factor correction circuits.
 Again, the use of special inductors can be implemented in order to cater to multi-phase projects.